johnmutuma5/Population-Management-API/README.md

 - Navigate into the project's root directory and run:
   - >  make run
   - In case you have a problem running with `make`, you can open the `Makefile` in this directory and run the rule for `run` in your terminal

+## Running the Tests
+After navigating to the project's root directory, run:

+  - > make test

+## Installing Dependencies
+The project dependencies are meant to be auto-installed when the application container initialises.
+In case you need to manually install the dependecies in the container, you can do so by running the following command:
+  - > make install